AnthonyBaudchon/Datawarehouse_Amazon_pipeline/README.md

 - connect the raw data to each OLE_SRC bloc of each STA pipelines
 - run the Amazon_Exec file in Visual Studio (make sure to have the right connection manager set up)
 - check the data in SSMS
 - analyse data on Power BI

-Or you can check our dashboards here: https://dstisas.sharepoint.com/:u:/s/DWHETLAmazon/EUcHANeteupDodIFu0_kkfwBc6UIyCbbKKAI91hvW8jZSg?e=zHwRuq

 ## Now, let's enjoy some screenshots retracing our work: